zth/rescript-relay/rescript-relay-documentation/docs/tutorial/5-arrays-and-lists.md

 ### Step 3 — Add a React key based on the node ID

-At this point, you should see multiple stories on the screen!
-It's beginning to look like a proper newsfeed app.
+At this point, you should see multiple stories on the screen.
+It's beginning to look like a proper newsfeed app!

 ![Multiple stories](/img/docs/tutorial/arrays-top-stories-screenshot.png)

-However, we're also getting a React warning that we're rendering an array of components without [providing a key attribute](https://reactjs.org/docs/lists-and-keys.html).
+However, we're also getting a React warning that we're rendering an array of components without [providing a key attribute](https://react.dev/learn/rendering-lists).

 ![React missing key warning](/img/docs/tutorial/arrays-keys-warning-screenshot.png)

-It's always important to heed this warning, and more specifically to base keys on the identity of the things being displayed, rather than simply their indices in the array.
+It's always important to heed this warning and to base keys on the identity of the things being displayed.
 This allows React to handle reordering and deleting items from the list correctly, since it knows which items are which even if their order changes.

-Luckily, GraphQL nodes generally have IDs.
-We can simply select the `id` field of `story` and use it as a key:
+Since GraphQL nodes generally have IDs, we can simply select the `id` field of `story` and use it as a key:

 ```rescript
 module NewsfeedQuery = %relay(`